sandhiya1912/Ei_Excercises/README.md

 ### Classes & Responsibilities

 - `Device.java` – Base class for all smart devices, defining common properties and actions.
-- `Door.java` – Represents a smart door with open/close functionality.
+- `Door.java` – Represents a smart door with locked/unlocked functionality.
 - `Light.java` – Represents a smart light with on/off and brightness controls.
 - `Thermostat` – Represents a smart thermostat with temperature controls.
-- `DeviceFactory` - Interface of factories
+- `DeviceFactory` - Interface for device factory.
 - `DeviceFactories` - Concrete factory for creating devices (Light, Thermostat, Door).
-- `Schedules` – Represents scheduled tasks for devices (timed automations).
+- `Schedules` – Represents scheduled tasks for devices automations.
 - `Triggers` – Represents event-based rules to automate device actions.
 - `SmartHomeProxy` - Proxy Class that ensure the admin has full access and guest user has read-only access.
 - `SmartHomeHub` - A central Hub that implements all the functionalites for Smart Home System.